7 Yoga Poses To Help Aid Digestion & A Healthy Gut

-While you can nourish your gut with healthy food and delicious drinkable concoctions, yoga is another way to keep your digestive health on track.
-We spoke to Lee Holmes, yoga teacher, gut expert, and author of Heal Your Gut, who gave us the lowdown on just how vital a regular yoga practice is to gut health.
+While you can nourish your gut with healthy food and delicious drinkable concoctions, yoga can be another way to help keep your digestive health on track.
+We spoke to Lee Holmes, registered yoga teacher, gut expert, and author of Heal Your Gut, who gave us the lowdown on just how vital a regular yoga practice is to gut health.
 Here's what she had to say.

 Why yoga helps.

-Think of your yoga practice as a massage for your internal organs.
-If you're dealing with serious gut issues, gentle yoga poses and deep breathing are a great way to relax the gut, but as a general rule a regular yoga practice is an effective way to keep your gut healthy.
+Think of your yoga practice as a sort of massage for your internal organs.
+If you're dealing with some gut issues, gentle yoga poses and deep breathing are a great way to relax the gut (and body, for that matter).

-"Yoga is also deeply detoxifying, a key factor in improving digestion, twisting postures can help to enhance your digestion and encourage your liver and kidneys to flush out toxins," says Lee.
-"Yoga can also help with bloating, increasing the amount of oxygen to the area and also helps to reshape all of your wiggly bits making your tummy feel more toned."
+"Yoga is also a key factor in improving digestion, as twisting postures can help to enhance your digestion and encourage your liver and kidneys’ detoxification processes," says Lee.
+"Yoga can also help with bloating, increasing the amount of oxygen to the area."

 How to tailor your practice to your gut issues.

-There's not one tried-and-true yoga style that works for everyone, so when practicing yoga for a healthier gut, keep a few things in mind.
+There's not one tried-and-true yoga style that works for everyone, so when practicing yoga for a healthier gut, there are a few things to keep in mind.

 "I like to look at yoga from an Ayurvedic perspective, as it is one of the key Ayurvedic modalities," says Lee.
-"Gentle Hatha yoga is wonderful for digestion, but depending upon what type of yoga you do, it's always best to take it at your own speed and not overly exert yourself which can lead to injuries if not practiced correctly.
-If you’re competitive in yoga this can lead to anxiety which is not great for gut health.
-In my class I like to encourage people by staying 'yoga is not about perfection and it's not a competition, just do what you can and enjoy yourself and allow yourself to let go."
+"I’ve found gentle Hatha yoga to be wonderful for digestion, but depending upon what type of yoga you do, it's always best to take it at your own speed and not overly exert yourself, which can lead to injuries if not practiced correctly.
+If you’re competitive in yoga, this can lead to anxiety which is not great for gut health."

 A gut-friendly yoga flow.